About lymphoma

 What is blood cancer?

 Cancer is a disease of the cells.
 Cells are the body’s basic building blocks – they make up tissues and organs.
-The body constantly makes new cells to help us grow, replace worn-out tissue and heal injuries.
+The body constantly makes new cells to help us grow, replace worn-out tissue and to heal injuries.

-Normally, cells multiply and die in an orderly way, so that each new cell replaces one lost.
+Normally, cells multiply and die in an orderly way, so that each new cell replaces one that is lost.
 Cancer develops when cells become abnormal and keep growing.
 These abnormal cells may turn into cancer.

 How lymphoma starts